ch-jensen/Roles-and-Relations/README.md

-# Roles-and-References
+# Roles and Relations

-The main repository for storing scripts and data related to my PhD-research as well as links to subrepositories.
+This repository relates to my PhD-projekt "Roles and Relations